Academic Planning Guide

 This is the number of credits you will earn if you pass the class.

-0.5 credit represents a one semester, every other day class.
-1.0 credit represents a year-long every other day class.
+0.5 credit represents a class that is one semester long and meets every other day class.
+1.0 credit represents a year-long class that meets every other day.

 Graduation Requirement: